Dehwari language

-Dehwari (Dehwārī) is a southwestern Persian language spoken by 19,000 Dehwar people in Balochistan, Pakistan as of 2018.
-Most of the Dehwari speakers are concentrated in Mastung, Khuzdar, Nushk, Kharan, Sarlath District, Dalbandin, and Kalat.
+Dehwari (Dehwārī) is a Persian dialect spoken by some 19,000 Dehwar people in Balochistan, Pakistan as of 2018.
+Most Dehwari speakers are concentrated in Mastung, Khuzdar, Nushk, Kharan, Sarlath District, Dalbandin, and Kalat.

-Influence on Brahui
+Interaction with Brahui

 Dehwari was introduced to the Brahui in the seventeenth century and the modern-day language uses many Dehwari loanwords in its vocabulary.

-Brahui influence

 In turn, Brahui has heavily influenced the language, which has made Dehwari a Persian dialect containing heavy Brahui (Dravidian) adstratum.
 This has made Dehwari speakers bilingual in both Dehwari and Brahui, and some in Balochi, Urdu, and even English.

-Drop in Speakers
+Decline

 The drop of speakers in Dehwari was recorded in the 1921 Indian Census, with Pashto facing the same consequences in Kalat and Mastung.
-And in the 1931 Indian Census, the Dehwari population outside of Kalat and Mastung was only 1,795.
+In the 1931 Indian Census, the Dehwari population outside of Kalat and Mastung was only 1,795.